Fmk0/templates/README.md

 # x32dbg Theme

 ## Goal
-* This theme has been created for people who loves dark theme and have issues with light ones (migraines, etc...).
+* This theme has been created for people who love dark theme and have issues with light ones (migraines, etc...).

 # Information
 * This a modded Dark theme created initially by tr4ceflow, hotfixes some colors and added some stuff for better visibity.